Beautiful Life (Dianne Reeves album)

-Beautiful Life is a studio album by American jazz singer Dianne Reeves released in 2014 by Concord label.
-It won a Grammy Award for "Best Jazz Vocal Album".
+Beautiful Life is a studio album by American jazz singer Dianne Reeves, released in 2013 by Concord label.
+The album peaked at No. 3 on the US Billboard Top Jazz Albums chart and No. 1 on the US Billboard Top Contemporary Jazz Albums chart.
+Beautiful Life won a Grammy Award in the category of Best Jazz Vocal Album.

-Reception
+Critical reception

 Christopher Loudon of JazzTimes stated: "The half-decade absence has done nothing to diminish the power or glory of Reeves’ voice on record.
 Though she’s long been touted as an heir to Ella or Sarah, here she adopts a smoother, more soulful sound that’s closer in spirit to Anita Baker...
 Rounding out the playlist are five originals written or co-written by Reeves.
 All are good; two–the post-breakup anthem 'Cold' and the fiery 'Tango'–are exceptional."

+Thom Jurek of AllMusic said, "Beautiful Life is Reeves' finest record to date.
+It not only blurs genre lines but erases them.
+The end result is glorious, accessible R&B drenched contemporary jazz that is as sophisticated as it is honest."

 Recording

 The main recording location was Kaleidoscope Sound, Union City, NJ, with additional sessions at Highend Studio, New York, NY; Rocky Mountain Recorders, Denver, CO; Wellspring Sound, Acton, MA; Bobby Sparks Enterprises, Mesquite, TX.